luckyyang/webpack.js.org/src/content/guides/build-performance.md

 ### Custom plugins/loaders

-Profile them to not intruduce a performance problem here.
+Profile them to not introduce a performance problem here.

 ---